 God hates death.
 Even so, in Christ, God transformed death to make it part of His ministry.
 This quote from Andy Root struck me: “The movement through death to life is the very shape of God’s ministry” (Root, Christopraxis, p.
 105).
 How has the movement from death to life become the shape of God’s ministry?

 Christians around the world celebrated the day when Jesus rose from the dead.
 Truthfully, we do that every Sunday, but, by tradition and convention, it’s especially celebrated once a year—Easter Sunday.
-How do I know that Jesus rose from the dead?
-The resurrection is an extraordinary claim.
-Although there are many cases of people dying
+Why do I believe that Jesus was resurrected?
+Admittedly, the resurrection is an extraordinary claim.
+Yes, there are many documented cases of people dying

 On Sunday morning, I had “house church” with the kids.
 They liked it.
 We gathered together, sang a Psalm; Daphne read the Scripture (Luke 12:32-34), and we started discussing it.
 The kids had been fighting over toys recently, so we discussed the reason why.
 Why do they find it so hard to share their toys?

 “And if Christ is not risen, your faith is futile; you are still in your sins!”
 Alternative history novels explore what life would be like today if a major event in human history turned out differently.
 For example, Harry Turtledove’s Southern Victory explores what the United States would have been like if the South had